Caber-Systems/.github/profile/README.md

 Caber's Continuous Authorization and Continuous Observability platform, Caber CA/CO for short, is based on deterministic detection of incidents using an authorization-centric architecture that targets the most common vulnerabilities in modern cloud-based applications.

-Caber CA/CO works by tracing bytes sequences in API payloads like packages on delivery trucks, then it connects them through API call graphs to their original objects and permissions.
+Using scalable technologies, Caber CA/CO tracks byte sequences in API payloads, similar to how delivery companies simultanneously track every package from sender to receiver.
+From the data collected in this process, Caber CA/CO build API call graphs of how byte sequences move, like the path each package would take, and connect them to their source objects and permissions.

 By combining these call-graphs, Caber CA/CO builds a model of application behavior that fuels AI-backed analysis of each incident and generation of remediation options such as policy updates, resource tagging, and configuration changes.
 This analysis completes in minutes, versus today's Mean Time To Identify (MTTI) an incident of almost 7 months[^5].